The Heisenberg category of a category: Main results

 read from bottom to top.
 These are built out of a handful of generators, subject to relations.

-\subsection{Main results}
+\section{Main results}

 Our approach differs depending on whether our input datum $\basecat$ is a graded additive category with a genuine Serre functor or a \dg category with only a homotopy Serre functor.
 We call these two setups the \emph{additive} and \emph{\dg} settings, respectively.
-We construct the Heisenberg $2$-category $\hcat\basecat$ in the additive setting in Section~\ref{sec:additive-Heisenberg-2cat} and in the \dg setting in Section~\ref{sec:dg-Heisenberg-2-cat}.
+We construct the Heisenberg $2$-category $\hcat\basecat$ in the additive setting in Chapter~\ref{sec:additive-Heisenberg-2cat} and in the \dg setting in Chapter~\ref{sec:dg-Heisenberg-2-cat}.
 We then prove Theorems~\ref{thm:main1},~\ref{thm:main2} and ~\ref{thm:main3} stated below for the \dg setting and Theorem~\ref{thm:main2} in the additive setting.
 Theorems~\ref{thm:main1} and ~\ref{thm:main3} are also expected to hold in the additive setting if the numerical Grothendieck group $\numGgp{\basecat}$ is a finitely generated abelian group.
 In such case, our \dg proofs can be adapted and even simplified for the additive setting.
 Let us therefore state our main results in the language of the \dg setting.

 Let $\basecat$ be a smooth and proper \dg category.
-We view it as a Morita enhanced triangulated category, cf.~Section~\ref{section-enhanced-categories}.
+We view it as a Morita enhanced triangulated category, cf.~Chapter~\ref{section-enhanced-categories}.
 It is the noncommutative analogue of a smooth and proper algebraic variety $X$: the enhanced derived category of $X$ is an example of such $\basecat$.
-The graphical calculus described in Section~\ref{sec:dg-Heisenberg-2-cat} yields a \dg bicategory $\hcat\basecat$ together with a map of $\kk$-algebras
+The graphical calculus described in Chapter~\ref{sec:dg-Heisenberg-2-cat} yields a \dg bicategory $\hcat\basecat$ together with maps of $\kk$-algebras

 where $\halg\basecat$ is the Heisenberg algebra of $\numGgp{\basecat}$.
-Here, a \em bicategory \rm is a certain kind of weak 2-category.
-To be precise, we actually mean a bicategory enriched over the homotopy $2$-category $\HoDGCat$ of \dg categories, see Section~\ref{section-enriched-bicategories}.
+Here, a \em bicategory \rm is a certain kind of weak $2$-category.
+To be precise, we actually mean a bicategory enriched over the homotopy $2$-category $\HoDGCat$ of \dg categories, see Chapter~\ref{section-enriched-bicategories}.
 We treat these subtle differences carefully in the main text of the paper, but here refer to these merely as \dg bicategories.